harperreed/harper.blog/content/post/2004-03-12-game_game_game.md

 ---
-date: 2004-03-12T21:43:21Z
+date: 2004-03-12 21:43:21+00:00
-excerpt: |-
-  so in the last week I made a game for morgan. it is retarded. seriously. so funny. reallly dumb. a lot of my friends helped. it is located texas.attackmorgan.com. ok.
+excerpt: 'so in the last week I made a game for morgan. it is retarded. seriously. so funny. reallly dumb. a lot of my friends helped. it is located texas.attackmorgan.com. ok.

   i am ready to go home.
 I think I have completed my work for the week. time to go home. time  to go home.
-I want to go home. hate to not go home. hehe. someday. tonig...
+I want to go home. hate to not go home. hehe. someday. tonig...'
+summary: made a super silly game for morgan with help from friends, check it out at texas.attackmorgan.com. i'm ready to head home and just chill, but first, it's out night! also, definitely had way too much caffeine.
+tags:
+- game development
+- funny games
+- friends
+- personal update
+- caffeine
 title: game game game
 wordpress_id: 776
 wordpress_url: http://new.nata2.org/?p=776